raspberrypilearning/astronaut-reaction-times/en/step_1.md

 ### Hardware

-+ A computer capable of running Scratch
++ A computer that can run Scratch

 ### Software